Adiabatic response for Lindblad dynamics: Concluding remarks

 \section{Concluding remarks}

-We have derived a simple and general formulas for the adiabatic response coefficients for observable of the form $\dot X=\lin^*(X)$.
+We have derived a simple and general formulas for the adiabatic response coefficients for observable of the form $\dot X=\lin^*X$.
 In the case of iso-spectral families of Lindbladians, the response matrix is determined by geometry and is purely anti-symmetric.
 We find a range of circumstances where the response coefficients are given by the adiabatic curvature of the associated stationary projections.
 It will be interesting to extend the theory to models of extended systems with (non-interacting) fermions.

-{\bf Acknowledgments.} JEA is supported by the ISF and the fund for promotion of research at the Technion.
+{\bf Acknowledgments.} JEA is supported by the ISF, the NSF under Grant No. PHY11-25915 and the fund for promotion of research at the Technion.
 MF was supported by UNESCO and ISF.
 We thank M. Porta for useful discussions.